samuelxyz/drg-analysis/lok1.md

 This graph assumes you start holding the trigger at time 0.
 The last horizontal segment in each curve is a reload (with reload cancel).
 For slow-locking builds, the reload takes about as long as filling up the lock bar.

 SMRT Trigger and Executioner are clearly the most reactive and have the highest DPS.
 You can see why the two of them are considered so much stronger than the base weapon.
 ECR is also considered strong, but obviously not as a single-target weapon, being more useful for its explosion which inflicts some AOE and fear.
 (Ideally you want to use bursts of 3 locks to spam explosions rather than full lock, but the 3-lock version of the graph went way off the right edge so I decided to just not show it.
 You can still full lock if you want to deal with a single target.)
-Seeker has the next lowest DPS, with less than half the burst of Executioner (though slightly more than half if you include the reload time.)
+Seeker has the next lowest DPS, with less than half the dps of the best options.

 ## Different cases of Executioner (ft.
 SMRT Trigger)